nurmohammed840/websocket.rs/README.md

 # Web-Socket

-This library provide WebSocket implementation for both client and server.
+This library provide [WebSocket](https://en.wikipedia.org/wiki/WebSocket) implementation for both client and server.
+It provides a simple, modern and intuitive WebSocket interface.

 ## Usage